tc39/proposal-decimal/decimal128-reference.md

   object described on [Decimal128.round](#decimal128roundvalue--options).
 If it's not given, the operation will use the same rounding rules of `%` binary operator described on [Rounding on arithmetic operations](#rounding-on-arithmetic-operations) section.

+### Decimal128.pow(number, power [, options])

+This function returns the power of `number` by `power`, applying the rounding based on `options` object, if given. `options` is an options bag that configures the rounding of this operation. `power` needs to be a positive integer.

+- `number`: A `Decimal128` value.
+If the value is from another type, it throws `TypeError`.
+- `power`: A positive integer `Number` value.
+If the value is from another type or not a positive integer, it throws `RangeError`.
+- `options`: It is an object indicating how the round operation should be performed.
+It's the same options bag object described on [BigDecimal.round](#bigdecimalroundvalue--options).
+If it's not given, no rounding operation will be applied, and the exact result will be returned.

 ## Decimal128 prototype